Hamiltonian Cycles on Ammann-Beenker Tilings: Solutions to other non-trivial problems on AB

-\textbf{Proof:} a Hamiltonian path is a simple path.
-The results of Section \ref{subsec:impossible1} imply that there exists a simple path of length $|U_n|-1$ in any region $U_n$.
-Since any (infinite) AB tiling contains regions $U_\infty$, it follows that any AB tiling contains simple paths of any length (finite or infinite).
+\textbf{Proof:} a Hamiltonian path can be obtained by removing any edge from a Hamiltonian cycle.
+The results of Section \ref{subsec:impossible1} imply that there exists a path of length $|U_n|-1$ in any region $U_n$.

-\textbf{Comment:} deleting any single edge from the Hamiltonian cycle constructed in Sec.~\ref{sec:proof} produces a Hamiltonian path connecting its two end vertices.
-This path is of length $|U_n|-1$, the longest possible $k$.
-A path for any shorter $k$ can be found simply by deleting further contiguous edges.
-Our construction provides a solution for the longest path optimisation problem on AB as it gives the maximum length simple path on the tiling after removing any single edge on the cycle.
+\textbf{Comment:} shorter paths can be found by deleting further contiguous edges.
+Since any AB tiling contains regions $U_n$, for any $n$, it follows that the tiling contains paths of any length.